Refloow/Steam-Games-Idle/README.md

 # Want Improvements ?

-If you have some requests feel free to contact me : https://steamcommunity.com/id/MajokingGames/ i can code custom features to the bot or if you want you can get premium version with already built in features.
+If you have some private requests feel free to contact main dev : https://steamcommunity.com/id/MajokingGames/

-# Licence

-This project is licensed under the MIT License - see the LICENSE file for more details